njansen123/njansen123.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-My group conducts broad foundational and application-driven research in artificial intelligence (AI), in particular neurosymbolic AI.
+We conduct broad foundational and application-driven research in artificial intelligence (AI), in particular neurosymbolic AI.
 We bring together the areas of machine learning and formal methods, in particular formal verification.
 We tackle problems that are inspired by autonomous systems, industrial projects, and in particular planning problems in robotics.

 The following goals are central to our efforts: